cetmix/oca-repair/repair_picking_after_done/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds the functionality to create transfer of repaired move once repair order is done.
+This module enhances Odoo's repair process by introducing automatic stock transfers for repaired products.

+-  **Automatic Transfer:** When a repair order is marked as done, a stock transfer for the remaining repaired products is automatically created and validated if the **auto_transfer_repair** parameter is enabled.
+-  **Manual Transfer:** Users can manually create stock transfers when automatic transfer is disabled.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.